 Types of Forklifts

 There are a few types and variants of forklifts.
 The difference between them can mean a great difference in how and where they are operated.
-Some of the forklifts recognized by OSHA standards include:
+Some of the forklifts recognized by OSHA Requirements include:

 - Sit-down Forklifts

 - Walkie Stacker